ESCOMP/mizuRoute/docs/source/users_guide/Build_model.rst

          make FC=$FC FC_EXE=$FC_EXE F_MASTER=$BLDDIR NCDF_PATH=$NCDF_PATH PNETCDF_PATH=$PNETCDF_PATH EXE=route_runoff

+     If the code compiles successfully, then the last line of output from the make process will tell you where the mizuRoute executable is installed (it goes into ``mizuRoute/route/bin``).

 NOTE:

    - You may add the variables directly in the ``Makefile``, rather than setting them as environment variables.
 They are located under ``User configure part``.